What Are Hallucinogens?

 - Loss of a sense of reality

-Salvia divinorum is a psychoactive plant that can induce hallucinations and visions.
-Sometimes called Sage of the Seers or the Diviner’s Sage, Salvia divinorum can produce a sensation of traveling through time and flying or floating above the ground.
-Other physical effects include dizziness, lack of coordination, chills and nausea.
-Salvia divinorum is currently legal in the United States, though many states have outlawed sale and possession of the drug.
+Salvia Divinorum is a Psychoactive plant that can induce hallucinations and visions.
+Sometimes called Sage Of The Seers or the Diviner’s Sage, Salvia Divinorum can produce a sensation of traveling through time and flying or floating above the ground.
+Other physical effects include dizziness, lack of coordination, chills, and nausea.
+Salvia Divinorum is federally legal in the United States, though many states have outlawed sale and possession of the drug.

 Get Help During COVID-19